Jaimecclin/literate-lamp/README.md

 ```

-Try to imagine that you have a module which needs to use the requests module to download files from network.
-But you don't want to waste time on downloading real files.
-In this case you could mock the requests module to simplify your testing.
+Try to imagine that you have a module that needs to use the requests module to download files from the network.
+But you don’t want to waste time downloading real files.
+In this case, you could mock the requests module to simplify your testing.

 Simple is better.